fish-quant/fq-imjoy/docs/fq-spot-detection.md

       ![fq-select-region.gif](img/fq-select-region.gif){: style="width:450px"}

 3. **Filter image**.
 Here you can change the paramaters of the LoG (Laplacian of Gaussian filter).
-   Filtered image will be shown in the interface, and you can also save it to the harddrive for closer inspection.
+   Filtered image will be shown in the interface.

+   * **Double click** on the image will show it in a separate interface for inspection.
+This interface can not be resized and has to be closed before continuing the analysis.
+See dedicate [section](imjoy-imageviewer.md) for more details on how to use the image viewer.
+   * To show the image in a interface that can be resized and kept open, press the button button `Show`.
+   * You can **save** filtered image on the disk with the button `Save`.
+It will saved in a subfolder `filtered_image`.

 4. **Establish detection thresholds**.
 This will be performed on the filtered image.